 - Introduction Statement

-- Discussion about the value of the practicum goals and objectives
+- Discussion about the value of the project goals and objectives

 - Changes in Goals & Objectives

-- Explanation of any changes in the established goals and objectives with documentation of the MSU Practicum Course Coordinator’s approval of the changes
+- Explanation of any changes in the established goals and objectives with documentation of approval of the changes

-- Discussion of other activities and/or experiences with the Site Preceptor or during the practicum.
+- Discussion of other activities and/or experiences with the Site Preceptor (if applicable) or during the project

 - Appendices / Exhibits / Tables - Included as needed